KalifiaBillal/JUnit5-example/README.md

 JUnit 5 requires Java 8 (or higher) at runtime.
 However, you can still test code that has been compiled with previous versions of the JDK.

+## JUnit 5 Features

+To find out what features are available in JUnit 5 and how to use them, read the corresponding sections of this User Guide, organized by topic.

+* Writing Tests in JUnit Jupiter

+* Migrating from JUnit 4 to JUnit Jupiter

+* Running Tests

+* Extension Model for JUnit Jupiter

+* Advanced Topics

+  * JUnit Platform Launcher API

+  * JUnit Platform Test Kit